operaton/documentation/docs/documentation/user-guide/process-engine/multi-tenancy.md

 }
 ```

-To use the `TenantIdProvider`, it must be set in the Process Engine Configuration, for example using the `camunda.cfg.xml`:
+To use the `TenantIdProvider`, it must be set in the Process Engine Configuration, for example using the `operaton.cfg.xml`:

 ```xml
 <beans>